AnujaPatil7/AnujaPatil7/README.md

 - 👋 Hi, I’m Anuja Bhamare
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning programming languages, analysis.
+- 🌱 I’m currently working as ServiceNow developer.

 <!---
 AnujaPatil7/AnujaPatil7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.